tomjoht/learnapidoc/index.md

 ## Book organization

-Organizationally, this course is divided into the following sections:
+Organizationally, this book is divided into the following sections:

 *  **Introduction to REST APIs**
 *  **Using a REST API like a developer**